equinor/Dexpi2Imf/rml_noaka/sparql_tests.md

 # SPARQL tests

+## NOTE
+*These sparql tests are outdated as the mappings have changed.
+They can still be used for reference*

 - These tests are based on the data found in this [document](https://github.com/equinor/NOAKADEXPI/tree/main/Blueprint/DISC_EXAMPLE-02).
 - The SPARQL queries without documentation can be found [here](#TODO).